Tel Hai: History

 The Zionist militias in Tel Hai, headed by the Russian-born Jewish commander Joseph Trumpeldor wanted the area to be restored to British control which they hoped would eventually lead to its becoming part of a future Jewish state.
 However, as newcomers to the area recently arrived from Europe, they were suspected of being pro-French, which ultimately led to armed clashes.

 In one notable exchange, on March 1, 1920, Shi'ite Arabs from Jabal Amil in southern Lebanon sought to search Tel Hai, however the Jews called for reinforcements from the kibbutz Kfar Giladi.
-Joseph Trumpeldor and ten men attempted to drive the Shi'ite militias away.
+Joseph Trumpeldor and ten men attempted to drive the Shi'ite men away.

 At the end of a verbal dispute, an armed confrontation did break out, in which six of the Tel Hai Jews were killed and the remaining Jews retreated, whereupon the place was burned.
 The total number of killed was 13 (5 Muslims and 8 Jews).
 The British and the French, at the behest of the Zionists, ultimately agreed this area of Upper Galilee was to be included in Mandatory Palestine.
 It was thus possible for Tel Hai to be resettled in 1921, though it did not become a viable independent community and in 1926 it was absorbed into the kibbutz of Kfar Giladi.

 Tel Hai monument

 Trumpeldor monument by Avraham Melnikov in Tel Hai, c.
 1953.
 Photo by Beno Rothenberg.

-A Jewish national monument in Upper Galilee, Israel commemorates the deaths of eight Jews (six men and two women), among them the Russian-born Jewish commander Joseph Trumpeldor, who fell in the above-detailed engagement on 1 March 1920.
+A Jewish national monument in Upper Galilee, Israel, commemorates the deaths of the eight Jews (six men and two women), among them the Russian-born Jewish commander Joseph Trumpeldor, who fell in the above-detailed engagement on 1 March 1920.
 The resolute actions of Trumpeldor and his colleagues against a much larger Arab force inspired the Jews of Jerusalem.
 The memorial is known for a statue of a defiant lion representing Trumpeldor and his comrades.
 The city of Kiryat Shmona, literally Town of the Eight was named after them.